mongodb/docs/source/includes/fact-compatible-mongodb-versions.rst

      - 3.6.0
      - 4.0

+   * - 4.2
+     -
+     -
+     -
+     - 3.4.0
+     - 3.6.0
+     - 4.0

+Each version listed spans the full release series starting from the listed version (i.e., a minimum MongoDB 2.6 version of 2.6.6 implies compatibility with MongoDB versions 2.6.6 to 2.6.12).
 For more information on MongoDB versioning, see :ref:`release-version-numbers` in the MongoDB Manual.

 .. important::